 Morphological taxonomic identification was performed in the field based on external characteristics using a taxonomic key which included external body measurements and physical characteristics, developed from Kingdon and Monadjem (Supplementary Material 2) (Happold and Kingdon 2013; Monadjem et al. 2015).
 Morphological identification alone is unable to distinguish some small-mammal species within the study area at species level.
 Therefore, molecular identification was performed on whole blood, tissue or dried blood spots.
 Samples were stored at -20°C until processing, genomic DNA was extracted using QIAGEN DNAeasy kits following manufacturers instructions (QIAGEN 2023).
 DNA extracts were amplified using platinum Taq polymerase (Invitrogen) and cytochrome B primers (Bangura et al. 2021).
 DNA amplification was assessed through gel electrophoreisis with successful amplification products undergoing Sanger sequencing.
-Attribution of obtained sequences to rodent species was through the BLAST programme comparing NCBI species records for rodent cytochrome B to our sample sequences (Supplementary Material 1) (Altschul et al. 1990).
+Attribution of obtained sequences to rodent species was through the BLAST programme comparing NCBI species records for rodent cytochrome B to our sample sequences (Supplementary Material Text 1) (Altschul et al. 1990).

 Lassa mammarenavirus serology

-The BLACKBOX® LASV IgG ELISA Kit developed by the Diagnostics Development Laboratory hosted at the Bernhard Nocht Institute for Tropical Medicine and validated for rodent samples was used to determine serological status of trapped rodents (Gabriel et al. 2018; Soubrier et al. 2022).
-The full protocol is available as Supplementary Material 1.
+The BLACKBOX® LASV IgG ELISA Kit developed by the Diagnostics Development Laboratory hosted at the Bernhard Nocht Institute for Tropical Medicine and validated for rodent samples was used to determine serological status of trapped species (Gabriel et al. 2018; Soubrier et al. 2022) (see Supplementary Material Text 1).
 Briefly, 1 µL of whole blood was inactivated by mixing with the provided sample dilution buffer (1:50).
 Where whole blood was unavailable, blood was extracted from dried blood spots stored on filter paper by incubating with phosphate-buffered saline containing 0.08% Sodium Azide and 0.05% Tween-20.
 Samples alongside negative and positive controls were incubated on the provided ELISA plates for 24 hours at 4-8 °C in a wet chamber.
 Following incubation, the plates were washed and incubated for a further hour with 1:10,000 diluted HRP-labelled streptavidin.
 A final wash was performed prior to the addition of 100µL of 3,3’,5,5’-Tetramethylbenzidine (TMB) substrate to wells, with incubation for 10 min.
 The colorimetric reaction was stopped by adding 100µL of a stop solution.

-In a deviation from the kit protocol the optical density (OD) at 450nm and 630nm was measured (as opposed to 450nm and 620nm).
+In a deviation from the kit protocol, the optical density (OD) at 450nm and 630nm was measured (as opposed to 450nm and 620nm).
 The index value was produced from the OD difference (OD450-OD630) divided by the cut-off values (the mean values of the negative controls + 0.150).
 Samples were considered positive with index values greater or equal to 1.1, negative results less than or equal to 0.9, and inconclusive results when the index value lay between 0.9 and 1.1.
-Inconclusive results were repeated as advised by the kit manufacturers.
+Samples producing inconclusive results were retested as advised by the kit manufacturers.

-Preparing rodent contact networks
+Quantifying community contact networks